zivid/zivid-python-samples/source/camera/basic/CaptureTutorial.md

 ---
 **Note**

-The serial number of your camera is shown in the Zivid Studio.
+The serial number of your camera is shown in Zivid Studio.

 ---